baldrick/aoc/ReadMe.md

 # 2022

 I gave [Julia](https://julialang.org/) a crack this year for no real reason other than I read about it a week or two beforehand...
+The 1-based indexing caused me grief a few times just because I'm used to 0-based.
+I find the documentation awkward to use too but overall I can see it'd be a nice language to use with more familiarity.
+Having a REPL is a big plus.